 He also served as the CMC for Commander, Carrier Strike Group Nine embarked aboard USS Theodore Roosevelt (CVN 71).

-Command Master Chief Russell Mason assumed duties as the command master chief for U.S. Naval Forces Central Command, U.S. 5th Fleet on December 10, 2017.
+Command Master Chief Call currently serves as the command master chief for U.S. Naval Forces Central Command, U.S. 5th Fleet.